I’m Lacy Gray with Washington Ag Today.

 Gilkeson says that having gardens that are full of food all winter makes it easier for people not to rush out and plant in the spring.

 GILKESON: There’s nothing that you need to do because your garden is full of food anyway, and then you don’t get suckered into planting too early.
 I mean, I used to live in the eastern part of the country and nobody in Montreal would ever get suckered into planting anything in February and March like people do here.

 It seems there are a few rules for having a good year round garden.

 GILKESON: First, you have to plant the right varieties, and planting at the right time is absolutely essential, and then the last thing is planting enough.
 You’re going to eat out of this living refrigerator, that’s my favorite term for this.
 So, nothing grows in a refrigerator, it’s just not dead, but it’s not growing, and then once you start thinking of your garden as a living refrigerator you realize that things have to be mature by fall, and there has to be enough of it for you to eat it.
 So, those are the key things.

 To check out more of Gilkeson’s winter gardening tips visit lindagilkeson.ca.

 That’s Washington Ag Today.

-I'm Lacy Gray with the Ag Information Network of the West.
+I’m Lacy Gray on the Ag Information Network.